jQSfire125/my_blog/_posts/2020-08-04-machine-learning-frameworks.markdown

 I am already starting to get comfortable with a few of them, and lists like this help me keep in mind all the things I still have to learn.

 I have started reading some articles in [Medium](https://medium.com) about data science.
-It is a really good publication.
-I like a lot and I have just finished reading an article on activation functions for neural networks, and they make a lot more sense to me now.
+It is a terrific publication.
+I like it a lot, and I have just finished reading an article on activation functions for neural networks, and they make a lot more sense to me now.

 Finally, I have decided to enroll in the [Professional Certificate in Data Science][dscert] offered by HarvardX on [edX](https://www.edx.org).
-It is a nine course series, and the cool thing is that it is based in R, so it will complement what I have been learning in Python.
+It is a nine-course series, and the cool thing is that it is in R, so it will complement what I have been learning in Python.

-I have been researching different courses for my next steps, and I think it will help to get some kind of formal certificate on top of the other courses I am taking.
+I have been researching different courses for my next steps, and I think it will help me get some formal certificates on top of the other classes I am taking.
 It is amazing how many quality courses by top universities are available in edX and Coursera.
-If you add that MIT has its whole curriculum available for free online, it is mind blowing how accesible all this knowledge is nowadays.
+If you add that MIT has its whole curriculum available for free online, it is mind-blowing how accessible all this knowledge is nowadays.

-One has to be thankful to be living in this information age...
+One has to be thankful to be living in this information age.

 [dscert]: https://www.edx.org/professional-certificate/harvardx-data-science